"A diamond is a chunk of coal that is made good under pressure."

 Diamond and The 4 C's

-- Cut - Refers to the shape of a diamond and the proportions of the stone.
+- Diamond Cut - Refers to the shape of a diamond and the proportions of the stone.

-- Clarity - Measures imperfections within the diamond.
+- Diamond Clarity - Measures imperfections within the diamond.
 The less imperfections, the more flawless the diamond.

-- Carat - Measures the weight of the stone.
+- Diamond Carat Weight - Measures the weight of the stone.
 The higher the weight the bigger the stone.

 Diamond Jewelry in Boca Raton